Back to Articles

 ):

-print(partial_user.name) # Updates as tokens arrive
+print(partial_user.name) # Updates in real-time as tokens arrive

 Gotcha